Safely and effectively manage your home’s energy supply with these helpful tips from Orrville Utilities!

 Damaging or disturbing underground utilities can cause power outages in your neighborhood.
 Worse, you could be seriously hurt.

-Call us any time you plan to dig on your property.
-We'll help you avoid underground utility surprises.
+Call OUPS at 811 or 1-800-734-6366 any time you plan to dig on your property.
+This will help you avoid underground utility surprises.

 Landscaping?
 Be Power-Wise When You Plant!

 Planning a new look for your yard?
 If so, please consider the location of utility equipment before you start planting:

 • Leave enough space around electrical equipment to allow for easy service access.

 • Don't plant trees that will grow into power lines.
 Select a site away from wires, or only plant trees that will grow no more than 20 feet tall.